Quick tools for school, health, and money decisions.

 Example

-If a 72 kg person walks briskly for 30 minutes, the estimate may land in the low hundreds of calories.
-A longer walk or faster pace will usually move the number higher.
+If a 72 kg person walks for 30 minutes at a moderate pace, the estimate may land in the low hundreds of calories.
+A longer walk, faster pace, hills, or carrying weight can move the number higher.

 Interpretation